certinia/df12-deployment-tools/README.md

 ## lib
 The lib folder contains all of the items required to use the deploy tools, including:
-* the 4 ant xml scripts to be included in your build file
+* Four Ant xml scripts to be included in your build file
-* the 4 WSDL files (which you can update by downloading copies from your own org.
-This is especially important for the enterprise.wsdl)
-* the various java jar files needed to support some custom Ant tasks used by the scripts
+* Various jar files needed to support some custom Ant tasks used by the scripts